Bay Area real estate values continue to climb and as a result, many investors are finding themselves priced out of the market.

-Instead of buying real estate through a traditional turnkey operator, consider buying a cash flowing property through an online marketplace like Roofstock.
+Instead of buying real estate through a traditional turnkey operator, consider buying a cash flowing property through an online marketplace like Roofstock or Investimate.

 Ultimately, the decision as to whether or not you should invest in turnkey rental properties is a personal one.
 Your experience in the real estate industry, knowledge of local markets, and investment objectives should all influence your decision.
 Turnkey rentals can be a great way to diversify your portfolio, especially if you’ve been priced out of the local market.